Brighstone

 Brighstone is a village and civil parish on the Isle of Wight, 6 miles southwest of Newport on the B3399 road.
 Brighstone was previously known as "Brixton".
-The name derives from the Saxon name "Ecgbert's Tun".
+The name means 'the farmstead or estate belonging to a man called Beorhtwīg', from Old English Beorhtwīg (personal name) and tūn.

-Brighstone is the largest village in the area locally known as the Back of the Wight and extends toward Limerstone and Mottistone.
+Brighstone is one of the largest villages in the area locally known as the Back of the Wight and extends toward Limerstone and Mottistone.

 In Roman times a villa was built to the north, to take advantage of the clean waters of the Buddle Brook.

 History

 Brighstone history dates back to the 9th century when it was given to the Bishopric of Winchester by King Egbert.

 Brighstone parish was formed in 1644.
 The civil parish comprises the main village of Brighstone together with the smaller villages of Brook, Hulverstone, Limerstone and Mottistone.
 The entire parish lies within an area of the Isle of Wight AONB and its coastline is designated as Heritage Coast and Site of Special Scientific Interest.